Maple Lake Library Archives

 publisher Frank T. Hamilton, donated a copy of the first edition of the Messenger.

-As of January 2019 we have cataloged over 6,400 obituaries, 1,700 marriage announcements, and 3,500 photos.
+As of January 2021 We have cataloged over 6,900 obituaries, 1,700 marriage announcements, and 3,500 photos.
 The library archivist will be glad to answer any questions you might have and help you with your research.

 The Maple Lake Library Archives requests the community's help.
 You hold the key to hidden treasures.

-3. We have no copies of the Maple Lake Messenger before May of 1950.
-If you have news articles of interest, family obituaries or marriage announcements before 1950, we would love to include them in our archives.
+3. We have no copies of the Maple Messenger before May of 1950.
+If you have news articles of interest, family obituaries, or marriage announcements before 1950, we would love to include them in our archives.

 4. If you have completed a family history and would be willing to share, it can be copied and put in the archives.